richardli03/occam-playground/projectcharter.md

 Scope Out
-Outdoor to indoor navigation where ARGeoAnchors are no supported.
+Outdoor to indoor navigation where ARGeoAnchors are not supported.

 Milestones